Katherine Cavallo, UKCP Accredited Psychotherapist

 - separation, divorce & blended family dynamics

-- recovering from unhealthy relationships/creating healthy relationships
+- creating healthy relationships

 My practice is strengths and resilience orientated, collaborative, and underpinned by the latest evidence based principles.